dmbarbour/glas/docs/GlasApps.md

 ### Asynchronous Effects

-Top-level effects will operate on state shared with the runtime.
-This state will include queues for messaging and tables for working with multiple references.
-The details are abstracted from the program via the effects handler, but this does constrain the effects API.
-Synchronous effects are limited to local manipulation of shared state.
-External effects must be asynchronous.

-*Note:* An exception can be made for safe, cacheable reads.
-For example, it is feasible to support HTTP GET as a synchronous effect.
-However, I believe it wiser to support this indirectly via reflective effects APIs and manual caching.
+Effects must be aborted when evaluation fails.
+This has a huge impact on API design.
+For example, asynchronous writes are popular because we can simply not send anything if we abort.
+Synchronous operations are mostly limited to manipulating application or runtime state.

+A useful exception is stable, cacheable reads.
+For example, loading a module from the module system, or reading a file's content, or even HTTP GET could potentially be performed within a transaction.

 ### Specialized Effects

 Runtime effects APIs should be specialized.
 For example, although file streams and TCP streams are remarkably similar, `tcp:read:(...)` request should be separate and distinct from `file:read:(...)`.
 Attempting to generalize hinders domain specialized features.
 It is better for the runtime to provide a more specialized API then let the application implement its own abstraction layer as another effects handler if desired.

-### Extensible Interfaces

-Application input should use a variant type, i.e. `method:Args`.
-For example, a command-line application might use `cmd:[List, Of, Strings]`.
-Result and effect types may depend on the method.
-This design simplfies extension of applications with new methods or use in new contexts.

-## Common Effects
+## Common Effects APIs

 Effects should be designed for transaction machines yet suitable for procedural code to simplify embeddings.